HomeSpan/HomeSpan/docs/Pixels.md

   * values for a Color object are set using the following methods:

     * `Color RGB(uint8_t r, uint8_t g, uint8_t b, uint8_t w=0)`
       * where *r*, *g*, and *b*, represent 8-bit red, green, and blue values over the range 0-255, and *w* represents an 8-bit value [0-255] for the white LED.
 The white value may be left unspecified, in which case it defaults to 0.
-Also, the white value will be ignored by *set()* unless the *isRGBW* flag was specified as *true* in the constructor; and
+Also, the white value will be ignored by *set()* unless the *isRGBW* flag was specified as *true* in the constructor
+      * example: `myColor.RGB(255,255,0)` sets myColor to bright yellow

     * `Color HSV(float h, float s, float v, double w=0)`

       * where *h*=Hue, over the range 0-360; *s*=Saturation percentage from 0-100; and *v*=Brightness percentage from 0-100.
-These values are converted to equivalent 8-bit RGB values, each from 0-255 for storage in the Color object.
-Note the *w* value is treated separately and represents a percentage of brightness for the white LED (from 0-100) that is also converted into an 8-bit value from 0-255 for storage in the Color object.
+These values are converted to equivalent 8-bit RGB values, each from 0-255 for storage in the *Color* object.
+Note the *w* value is treated separately and represents a percentage of brightness for the white LED (from 0-100) that is also converted into an 8-bit value from 0-255 for storage in the **Color** object.
 Similar to above, the white value may be left unspecified, in which case it defaults to 0
+      * example: `myColor.HSV(120,100,50)` sets myColor to fully-saturated green with 50% brightness

-  * both methods above return the completed Color object itself and can thus be used wherever a Color object is required
+  * both methods above return the completed **Color** object itself and can thus be used wherever a **Color** object is required
+    * example: `Pixel p(5); Pixel::Color myColor; p.set(myColor.RGB(255,215,0))` sets the color of a single pixel device attached to pin 5 to bright gold

 * `static Color RGB(uint8_t r, uint8_t g, uint8_t b, uint8_t w=0)`